-Introduction
+1 Introduction

 Rules are fundamental constructs in knowledge-based systems and databases.
-Here we consider positive rules in firstorder logic without functions, of form $H \rightarrow C$, where Hand C are conjunctions of atoms, respectively called the hypothesis and conclusion of the rule, and there might be existentially quantified variables in the conclusion.
-E.g. the rule $R = Human(x) \rightarrow Parent(y, x) \wedge Human(y)$ stands for the formula $\forall x(Human(x) \rightarrow \exists y(Parent(y, x) \wedge Human(y)))$.
+Here we consider positive rules in first-order logic without functions, of form $H \to C$ , where H and C are conjunctions of atoms, respectively called the hypothesis and conclusion of the rule, and there might be existentially quantified variables in the conclusion.
+E.g. the rule $R = Human(x) \to Parent(y, x) \land Human(y)$ stands for the formula $\forall x(Human(x) \to \exists y(Parent(y, x) \land Human(y))).$ used to represent implicit knowledge, such as rules in deductive databases, or ontological knowledge such as rules expressing RDFS semantics [Hay04], constraints in F-logic-Lite [CK06, CGK08] and some kinds of inclusions in description logics (DLs) [BCM+03, BLMS08, CGL09].

-These rules, that we call $\forall \exists$ -rules (BLMS09), correspond to a very general kind of integrity constraints in databases, i.e. so-called tuple generating dependencies (TGD) (AHV95).
-They are also equivalent to conceptual graph rules (Sow84; BM02).
-They generalize various kinds of constructs used to represent implicit knowledge, such as rules in deductive databases, or ontological knowledge such as rules expressing RDFS semantics (Hay04), constraints in F-logic-Lite (CK06; CGK08) and some kinds of inclusions in description logics (DLs) (BCM+03; BLMS08; CGL09).
+These rules correspond to a very general kind of integrity constraints in databases, i.e. so-called tuple generating dependencies (TGD) [AHV95].
+They are also equivalent to conceptual graph rules [Sow84, BM02].
+They generalize various kinds of constructs

-Variables existentially quantified in the conclusion, associated with arbitrary complex conjunctions of atoms, make $\forall \exists$ -rules very expressive but also lead to undecidability of reasoning.
+Variables existentially quantified in the conclusion, associated with arbitrary complex conjunctions of atoms, make these rules very expressive but also lead to undecidability of reasoning.
 Several decidable classes have been exhibited, in both artificial intelligence and databases.
 The aim of this paper is to bring a clearer picture of the frontier between decidability and undecidability of reasoning.

 An important task on knowledge bases (KB) consists of querying them with queries at least equivalent to the fundamental queries in databases, i.e. conjunctive queries.
-We consider knowledge bases composed of a set of facts, which are existentially closed conjunctions of atoms, and a set of $\forall\exists$ -rules.
+We consider knowledge bases composed of a set of facts, which are existentially closed conjunctions of atoms, and a set of rules.
 The problem of deciding whether the KB provides an answer to a conjunctive query is the same as deciding whether a fact is deducible from the KB.
 This is the basic problem we consider, and we simply call it DEDUCTION.
-Equivalent problems include rule deduction (is a $\forall\exists$ -rule deducible from a KB?) as well as several fundamental problems in databases: conjunctive query containment w.r.t. a set of TGD, TGD implication and boolean conjunctive query answering under constraints expressed by TGD.
+Equivalent problems include rule deduction (is a rule deducible from a KB?) as well as several fundamental problems in databases: conjunctive query containment w.r.t. a set of TGD, TGD implication and boolean conjunctive query answering under constraints expressed by TGD.